-Message from our President Dennis Winn
+Message from our President Juan Maldonado

-Over the decades, thanks to the loyalty and generosity of so many Klamath Basin citizens and businesses, our local United Way and its 17 supported agencies are helping about 20,000 local citizens each year.
-These program services have a profound impact toward improving the lives of local people of all ages.
+Over the decades, thanks to the loyalty and generosity of so many Klamath Basin citizens and businesses, our local United Way and its supported agencies are able to help about 20,000 local citizens each year.
+These agency program services have a profound impact toward improving the lives of local people of all ages.
 We are getting ready to kickoff our 2023 United Way Community Campaign with a goal of $500,000 goal.

-Click HERE to view the 2019 United Way Annual Report.
+Click HERE to view the 2022 United Way Annual Report.